FAQ

 Do I need a DAW to use Prism?

-Yes, Prism uses industry standard audio plug-in technology such as VST3 and Audio Units and is meant to be used inside of a host audio application.
+Yes, Prism uses the industry standard VST3 audio plug-in technology and is meant to be used inside of a host audio application.

 We are looking into creating a self-contained version of Prism with advanced features that would removed the DAW requirement.
 If this is something that would interest you, please let us know to help us gauge demand.